martinabeleda/deep-learning/README.md

 # deep-learning
-Collection of deep learning models
+Collection of deep learning training frameworks and models